1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Jason H. Smith is a senior associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is a member of the White Collar Defense and Investigations Practice Group and focuses primarily on white collar defense, corporate compliance, and securities enforcement.
 Mr. Smith has particular experience representing multinational corporate clients in government investigations, including before the Department of Justice, Securities and Exchange Commission, and other regulatory and enforcement agencies.
 He has advised clients on, and conducted internal investigations involving, alleged securities and accounting fraud, the Foreign Corrupt Practices Act (“FCPA”), and other anti-corruption laws.

 Mr. Smith was selected by Washington, D.C.
-Super Lawyers as a “Rising Star” in White Collar Defense for 2019 and 2020.
+Super Lawyers as a “Rising Star” in White Collar Defense for 2019 and 2020 and was one of only ten attorneys to be included on the “Rising Star” shortlist in White Collar Defense by IFLR in 2020.

 Mr. Smith, who is fluent in Portuguese, has represented various clients before DOJ and the SEC in connection with Brazil’s Operations Lava Jato and Carne Fraca.
 Mr. Smith is a member of the inaugural board of the Brazil-US “40 and Under” White Collar Lawyers Initiative, which consists of more than 120 lawyers across 50 law firms in various cities in the U.S. and Brazil and provides white collar lawyers with opportunities to gain insights and perspectives from leading white collar practitioners.